The Silent Killer of AI Productivity: How 'Context Drift' Undermines Your Claude Code Sessions and What to Do About It

 - Logs row count before/after.

 Fail: Any criterion not met.This approach turns your project into a chain of verified, context-aware steps.
 The "context" is maintained not in the model's fading memory of the chat history, but in the immutable definition of each task's success.
-For a deeper dive on related challenges, see our article on Claude Code Context Collapse.
+For a deeper dive on related challenges, see our article on Claude Code context collapse in multi-project workflows.
+If you're managing context across multiple repositories, our guide on cross-project workflows with atomic skills covers that scenario.

 Building Your Context-Locked Workflow: A Step-by-Step Guide